collinbarrett/collinbarrett.github.io/_posts/2016-01-21-nest-woes-importance-qa.md

 Let me start by acknowledging that we used the Nest Thermostat and Protect for over a year with no major issues.
 This tenured success is both an affirmation of decent hardware and software, but also a confirmation the Nest team did not perform proper testing before their major software release in December.
-I will also say that my personal evaluation of Nest’s customer service is a 4 out of 5.
+I will also say that my personal evaluation of Nest's customer service is a 4 out of 5.
 That is a pretty solid rating, but they are not among the elite few companies nailing it (i.e., Buffer).
 Find below a timeline of our Nest experience.

 ## The Bugs